asinghal1be24-create/Cortex-workspace/README.md

-# Antigravity (Cortex)
+# Cortex

-Antigravity (internally known as **Cortex**) is a next-generation, multi-modal cognitive workspace designed to serve as an interactive "consciousness" for your files, code bases, spreadsheets, and visual whiteboards.
+Cortex is a next-generation, multi-modal cognitive workspace designed to serve as an interactive "consciousness" for your files, code bases, spreadsheets, and visual whiteboards.

 ## 🔗 Direct Live Deployment
 *   **Production URL**: [cortex-workspace.vercel.app](https://cortex-workspace.vercel.app)